 And of course you must also protect yourself by having adequate income protection and life insurance.

 4. Thinking you can do it all on your own

-Because the property market is booming, some investors think they can buy almost any property and it will be a great investment.
+Because the property market has been strong over the last few years, some investors think they can buy almost any property and it will be a great investment.